hwgao/fastrun/README.md

 This is a simple bash script used to create a favorite commands list for bash.

 fs -- used to save a command into the list
+Usage: fs [-v] | [-c command] [alias]
-If no parameter, it will save "cd the current directory" into the list.
+If no -c option, it will save "cd the current directory" into the list.
+Or it will save the command.
-If having any parameter, the parameter(s) will be saved into the list.
-If you want to add an alias to the command "cd the current directory", you can add one parameter -- "@alias".
+You can also provide an alias for the command.

 fv -- use vi to view and edit the list
+Actually it is an alias of fs -v

+fr
+Usage: fr [alias|number|string]

-fr -- show the list and prompt the user to choose a command to run
+If no parameter, show the command list for user to choose.

-fr also supports with one parameter.
+fr also supports with one parameter to search in the command list.
-a) If the parameter is a number, it will run the command at that line directly.
+It will search in the aliases first.
+If no result, and if the parameter is a number, it will check if it is a valid line number of the list.
+If not, do a global search in the list.
-b) If the parameter is a string, it will search the string in the command list, the matched commands will be listed for user to choose.
-If there is only one command matched, the command will also be directly run.
+If there is only one result, it will run it directly.
+For more than one results, the results will be listed for user to choose.

 Notes:
 ============================
 . install.sh -- install fastrun
 . remove.sh -- remove the installed fastrun

-The string start of @ is alias.
-You can add @alias at the end of the command to assign an alias.